 - Sunrise’s approach to campaigns is influenced by The DeMarco Factor Transforming Public Will Into Political Power

 - Momentum is the training institute and movement incubator that was mentioned.
 Sign up for their newsletter to get notified of their next training.

 - Frontloading is the process of movement design and planning.

 - Intensive training is a key component of Sunrise’s ability to have a mass movement that acts with unity and autonomy.
 Learn more about mass training programs in this webinar led by Dani Moscovitch of IfNotNow.
 The centrality of mass training is inspired by Otpor, the Serbian youth movement to remove Slobodan Milošević from power.
 Training materials from Otpor folks are available here.

 - The Our Plan to Win house party guide.
 Links to the videos are on page 2.
 Sunrise also produces magazines as an organizing tool.

 - Almost half of the people on the frontlines of the anti-abortion movement were pro-choice or had mixed views on the eve of their involvement in the movement.
 A summary of Ziad Munson’s research: How People Become Pro-Life Activists.

 - Lessons learned_Reviews_Reflections

-- Movements_Campaigns - Climate action - Sunrise Movement
+- Movements_Campaigns - Climate action and justice - Sunrise Movement

 - Sunrise Movement (Organisation)